mebbaid/MRMPCHalo/README.md

 You can simply run ```initMRMPCHalo.m```.
 At the start of this init file, most relevant parameters to the simulation are present, adjust for different scenarios e.g. primaries eccentricity, thrust saturation limits, different weights ...etc here.

+You can investiage different controllers by browsing to the approperiate directory: e.g. feedback linearization and nonlinear regulation.
+There you can find an implementation of those two controllers discussed in the work by ```Paolo```.